Sacramento Nursing Home Abuse Lawyer

 Every day, many families must consider placing an elderly family member in a nursing home where their daily medical needs can be met.
 Such a heart wrenching decision can be made easier by the thought that the facility would be a safe environment with a high standard of care.
 Unfortunately, the reality is that at least one out of 10 people over the age of 60 who live in a nursing home or an assisted living facility are abused.

 Our Sacramento nursing home abuse lawyers will protect your rights and advocate for you while fighting to recover compensation for your losses.
 Our attorneys have collected over $1 billion while fighting for injured clients, and have the necessary resources for investigating and proving your injuries in court.
-Our personal injury attorneys work on a contingency fee basis, meaning we will not charge a fee unless we recover compensation for you.
+Our Sacramento personal injury attorneys work on a contingency fee basis, meaning we will not charge a fee unless we recover compensation for you.

 The attorneys at Walkup, Melodia, Kelly & Schoenberger have dealt with insurance companies for nearly 60 years and are proud to say we have a 98% success rate.
 Contact our law firm today if you or a loved one has experienced abuse while living in a nursing home.
+We can give you a free case evaluation to discuss your legal options.

 Types of Nursing Home Abuse in Sacramento